dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 ### On Github:
 - Go to [this practice repository](https://github.com/dssg/github_practice).
-- Click the drop down at the top of the file list that says branch: master.
+- Click the drop down at the top of the file list that says branch: `master`.
 - Type a branch name (perhaps your name?) into the new branch text box.
 - Select the blue **Create branch** box or hit “Enter” on your keyboard.